Skip to main content

 French labour law

-The Labour Code strictly regulates recruitment practices:
+The Labour Code strictly governs recruitment practices:

-- Article L.1132-1: prohibition of recruitment discrimination on 25 criteria (origin, sex, age, disability, etc.) — punishable by 3 years imprisonment and €45,000 fine
+• Article L.1132-1: prohibition of discrimination in hiring on 25 grounds (origin, gender, age, disability, etc.) — punishable by 3 years imprisonment and €45,000 fine

-- Article L.3123-6: part-time contract must be in writing
+• Article L.3123-6: the part-time contract must necessarily be drawn up in writing

-- Simple electronic signature (SES): sufficient for the majority of CDI/CDD employment contracts
+• Simple electronic signature (SES): sufficient for the majority of CDI/CDD employment contracts

 Advanced or qualified electronic signature must comply with ETSI EN 319 132 (XAdES format) and ETSI EN 319 122 (CAdES format) standards to ensure European interoperability.